 If your tests show that your applications are significantly slower to access over the public internet, you can investigate potential networking issues.
 Clicking on a slow API test, for example, takes you to a breakdown of network timings, including a waterfall visualization of each step, so you can pinpoint bottlenecks and other issues.

 Setting up your first private location takes just a few seconds.
 In Datadog, navigate to the Private Locations view and click to create a new private location.
 Give your private location a name, description, and tag it with the name of your app or any other relevant information.

+The Private Location comes as a Docker container and a Windows executable.
 Datadog’s built-in integrations with Docker Compose, Kubernetes, Amazon ECS, AWS Fargate, and Amazon EKS make it easy to deploy private Synthetic Monitoring on your existing environment.

-We recommend launching one private location in each region of interest, and provisioning several containers for each location (though you can scale this as needed to reflect the frequency and number of tests you want to run).
+We recommend launching one private location in each region of interest, and provisioning several workers for each location (though you can scale this as needed to reflect the frequency and number of tests you want to run).
 The concurrency parameter allows you to adjust the number of tests to run in parallel.

 Private locations work just like any Datadog-managed location—simply check them off when adding or editing an API or browser test.
 That means you can easily consolidate and manage all your Synthetic tests in one place, whether they’re monitoring internal or external applications, or testing your applications in production or as part of your CI pipelines.

 Private locations are now generally available in Datadog Synthetic Monitoring.
 Check out our documentation to set up your first private location in minutes.
 If you’re new to Datadog, sign up for a free trial and contact our support team to get started with private synthetic monitoring.